kousikohk/DynamicDataTable/README.md

 4. Choose the appropriate security settings for your users.
 5. Click **Install** and wait for the package to finish installing.

-### Step 2: Add the DynamicDataTable Component to a Page (It comes with a Page in which it is added by default, feel free to use the same page with API name Dynamic_Data_Table)
+### Step 2: Add the DynamicDataTable Component to a Page (It comes with a Page in which it is added by default, feel free to use the same page with API name Dynamic_Data_Table which can be accessed by assigning the logged in user the Dynamic Datatable Permission Set)

 Once the package is installed, you can add the component to any Lightning App or Record Page.